buzz-buzz-Alaska/for-dimond-hs-2023/README.md

 **This project is meant to be educational.
 This is not meant to help students cheat on assignments.
 This is meant to assist with assignments.**

 This project is created by a student at Dimond High School, Anchorage, AK.
-Dimond High School is under the command of the Anchorage School District, now referred to as \"ASDK12\".
+Dimond High School is under the command of the Anchorage School District, now referred to as \"ASDK12\" within this project.